sidlatau/neotest-dart/README.md

 ## Contributing

-This project is maintained by the nvim Dart/Flutter community.
+This project is maintained by the Neovim Dart/Flutter community.
 Please raise a PR if you are interested in adding new functionality or fixing any bugs
 If you are unsure of how this plugin works please read the [Writing adapters](https://github.com/nvim-neotest/neotest#writing-adapters) section of the Neotest README.
 When submitting a bug, please include an example spec that can be tested.